StevePro7/PythonSetup/Medium/PythonTipsTricks/02/README.md

 function multiple times with different set or arguments

 NB: third set of parameters use xfail mark to define failure argument

+03. List Comprehensions with Nested Loops list comprehension is a way to avoid nested loops combining multiple for-loops in a single line of code

+04. Use tqdm to iter on loops
+tqdm is Python library to provide simple way to add progress bar to loops Recommended for long-running process to show visual cue to user about progress status

+05. Generic Functions
+A mechanism which allows functions to operate same behavior with multiple types maintaining relations btwn them e.g. arguments, name, return values